Itinerary Description

 - Personal toiletries kit (Small Towel, Toilet paper, paper soap, Bar soap, toothbrush, toothpaste, cold cream, etc.)

-- Lip Balm small pack.
-Qty-1
+- Lip Balm small pack - 1

 🟩 Miscellaneous